Youth Contact is a child and youth counseling service provider based in Washington County, Oregon.

 Since our inception, we have developed a continuum of child, youth and family-centered programs and services to prevent and treat substance abuse, emotional and behavioral problems, or co-occurring mental and substance abuse problems.
-We have grown to serve well over 4,000 children, youth, and parents or caregivers every year.
+In the past 45 years we have served over 900,000 children, youth and parents/caregivers.

 When a young person has a problem, family interaction and communication can also suffer.
 Utilizing family expertise and involving the family in treatment whenever possible are the most effective ways to help children and youth experiencing emotional and behavioral problems and those of substance abuse and dependency.

 Through counseling with a problem-solving focus, problems and goals are clarified with all family members and a plan is developed that is specific to the child’s individual needs.